Skip to main content

 A small image size has many advantages, firstly, it takes much less time to pull a small image from the registry.
 Another thing is the security: the bigger your image is the larger the surface area for an attack it has.

-The following tutorial to "Building Small Containers" from Google is an excellent video to showcase the importance of optimizing your Dockerfiles:
+The following tutorial on "Building Small Containers" from Google is an excellent video to showcase the importance of optimizing your Dockerfiles:

-Before going on to the tricks that were shown on the video, let us start start by reducing the number of layers.
+Before going on to the tricks that were shown in the video, let us start by reducing the number of layers of a image.
 What actually is a layer?
 According to the documentation:

 To build your own image, you create a Dockerfile with a simple syntax for defining the steps needed to create the image and run it.
 Each instruction in a Dockerfile creates a layer in the image.
 When you change the Dockerfile and rebuild the image, only those layers which have changed are rebuilt.
 This is part of what makes images so lightweight, small, and fast, when compared to other virtualization.

-So each command that is executed to the base image, forms an layer.
-The resulting image is the final layer, that combines the changes that all the intermediate layers contains.
+So each command that is executed to the base image, forms a layer.
+The resulting image is the final layer, which combines the changes that all the intermediate layers contain.
 Each layer potentially adds something extra to the resulting image so it might be a good idea to minimize the number of layers.

 RUN useradd -m appuser